Rocky Point Amusement Park

 Rocky Point Park was an amusement park on the Narragansett Bay shore of Warwick, Rhode Island.
 It operated from the late 1840s until it closed in 1995.
 In 1996, the park officially filed for bankruptcy.

 History

-Rocky Point Park was first conceived by Captain William Winslow in the 1840s.
-By 1847, he had purchased a part of the land and began to offer amusements and serve dinner.
+Captain William Winslow conceived the idea for a family entertainment park in the 1840s.
+He had purchased land and began to offer amusements and serve dinner by 1847.

-On Sunday, September 6, 1903, blue laws prevented the National League's Boston Beaneaters from playing the Philadelphia Phillies at their usual home park, South End Grounds in Boston.
-The game was moved to a field at Rocky Point, where the ocean apparently came right up to the edge of the outfield.
-(Boston won, 3–2.)

 In July 1936, the salt-water swimming pool at the park hosted tryouts for the 1936 Summer Olympics.

-From the 1950s through the mid-1990s, Rocky Point Park was one of the most popular attractions in Rhode Island.
-It featured rides such as the Skyliner, Corkscrew Loop Roller Coaster, Log Flume, and the Freefall (similar to the identically named ride at Six Flags parks), which fell 13 stories at 55 mi/h.
-It also featured the Shore Dinner Hall, famous for its clamcakes, steamers, lobsters, and Rhode Island style clam chowder (thin red clam broth), which seated over 4,000 patrons at a time.
-In later years, Rocky Point's locally famous logo of a lobster tipping his hat was used in much of the park's advertising both in TV commercials and in print.
-The park's circa 1963 Castle of Terror dark ride (renamed House of Horrors in 1970) was one of its most popular rides and lives on in social media conversation decades after its demolition.
+Rocky Point Park was one of the most popular attractions in Rhode Island from the 1950s through the mid-1990s.
+It featured rides such as the Skyliner, Corkscrew Loop Roller Coaster, Log Flume, and the Freefall, which fell 13 stories at 55 mi/h.
+It also featured the Shore Dinner Hall, known for its clam cakes, steamers, lobsters, and Rhode Island style clam chowder.
+It seated more than 4,000 patrons at a time.